 Spinal compression can occur in any part of the spine, but is most commonly seen in the neck (cervical spine) and lower back (lumbar spine).
 The condition is often associated with the natural aging process, as the spine gradually undergoes degenerative changes over time.
 Other contributing factors include herniated discs, bone spurs, arthritis, and injuries.

-Causes and Symptoms of Spinal Compression
+Causes of Spinal Compression

-The primary cause of spinal compression is wear and tear due to repetitve use of the spine, causing the structures that make the spine to become worn down.
+The primary cause of spinal compression is wear and tear due to repetitive use of the spine, causing the structures that make the spine to become worn down.
 One example is the loss of water content from intervertebral discs as a person ages, causing the disc to lose height, and ultimately affecting the shape and alignment of the spinal column.

-Compression leads to a range of symptoms, including persistent pain, numbness or tingling sensations, muscle weakness, and difficulty walking or maintaining balance.
-In severe cases, it can even cause bladder or bowel dysfunction.
+In severe cases, it can even cause bladder or bowel dysfunction, which can sometimes be linked to nerve damage due to severe compression.
 These symptoms can significantly impact daily activities and diminish one’s overall well-being.

 Treatments

-Traditional treatment methods for spinal compression often involve a combination of medication, physical therapy, and, in severe cases, surgery.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) are commonly prescribed to manage pain and reduce inflammation.
-Physical therapy aims to strengthen the supporting muscles and improve flexibility, while surgery may be recommended to alleviate compression by removing a portion of the affected vertebra or disc.
+Physical therapy is also included in this category, and it aims to strengthen the supporting muscles and improve flexibility, while surgery may be recommended to alleviate compression by removing a portion of the affected vertebra or disc.

 Benefits of Using the Spinal Backrack